 There are other factors to consider beside your energy bill.

 - Please consider consulting with a financial and/or tax adviser, especially to discuss whether you will qualify for Federal tax credit(s).

 - We recommend you explore energy efficiency improvements before you make this major investment.
 If you can reduce your energy usage before you buy, you may not need as big of a generation system.
 The City can assist with a free energy audit if you call 1-855-516-2105.

 - Solar can be an important long-term investment, so please consider the age of your roof.
 If it’s over 7 years old, you may want to do additional research.
-If this all sounds good, it sounds like you're about to "Go Solar."

 - The Electric Solar Application packet has 3 forms (Forms A, B, and C).
 A completed and signed IRS W-9 is required for C-Gs requesting to participate in the Net Surplus Program (see Form A, part 5).
 Please complete, sign, and date all forms.
 Please note, the City requires original signatures in blue or black ink.
 No digital signatures, e-signatures, or photocopies will be accepted.
 Forms A, B, and C are "fill-in" PDF documents.
 Forms may be completed by hand provided that writing is legible.
 Forms that are difficult to read will be returned for revision without review.